MicrosoftDocs/entra-docs/docs/identity-platform/scenario-web-app-sign-user-app-configuration.md

 # Web app that signs in users: Code configuration

-In the [previous article](./scenario-web-app-sign-user-app-registration.md), you registered an application in Microsoft Entra.
-In this article, you'll learn how to configure the code for your web app that signs in users.
+This article describes how to configure code for a web app that signs in users.

 ## Microsoft libraries supporting web apps